We all hear a lot about Medicare, but not all of that information is accurate. Here’s the truth behind five common Medicare myths.

 Truth: Every year, people who are eligible for Medicare have the opportunity to switch to a different plan during the Annual Enrollment Period.
-For 2013 coverage, the Annual Enrollment Period is from October 15, 2012 to December 7, 2012, with an effective date of January 1, 2013.
+For 2017 coverage, the Annual Enrollment Period is from October 15 to December 7, with an effective date of the following January.

 2. Myth: You don’t have to pay anything for Original Medicare.

 Truth: There is no cost for Medicare Part A, which is hospital coverage, if you contributed into Social Security for 10 years.
 If you haven’t, you can purchase Medicare Part A. You do have to pay a premium for Medicare Part B, which is medical coverage.
 Your premium cost depends on your income.

 3. Myth: You have to receive Social Security before you can enroll in Medicare.